xi-loong/eomt/README.md

 ## Overview

-We present the **Encoder-only Mask Transformer** (EoMT), a minimalist image segmentation model built solely on a plain Vision Transformer.
+We present the **Encoder-only Mask Transformer** (EoMT), a minimalist image segmentation model that repurposes a plain Vision Transformer to perform segmentation by jointly encoding patch tokens and segmentation queries.
 No adapters, no decoders, just the ViT.

-Leveraging large, extensively pre-trained ViTs, EoMT achieves accuracy similar to state-of-the-art methods that rely on complex, task-specific components.
-At the same time, it is significantly faster thanks to its simplicity, e.g., up to 4× faster with ViT-L.
+Leveraging large-scale pre-trained ViTs, EoMT achieves accuracy similar to state-of-the-art methods that rely on complex, task-specific components.
+At the same time, it is significantly faster thanks to its simplicity, for example up to 4× faster with ViT-L.

 Turns out, *your ViT is secretly an image segmentation model*.
 EoMT demonstrates that architectural complexity isn’t necessary, plain Transformer power is all you need.